Bank Of England Cuts Interest Rate As Inflation Slows - UrduPoint

 Bank Of England Cuts Interest Rate As Inflation Slows

-London, (UrduPoint / Pakistan Point News - 7th Nov, 2024) The Bank of England on Thursday said it was cutting its key interest further after UK inflation hit a three-year low and signalled more reductions.
+London, (UrduPoint / Pakistan Point News - 7th Nov, 2024) The Bank of England on Thursday said it was cutting its key interest further after UK inflation hit a three-year low and signalled more reductions, easing pressure on borrowers.

-As widely expected, the BoE trimmed borrowing costs by 25 basis points to 4.75 percent at a regular policy meeting, its second reduction since August.
-The US Federal Reserve is set to reduce rates later in the day.
+As widely expected, the BoE trimmed borrowing costs by 25 basis points to 4.75 percent at a regular policy meeting, its second cut since August.

+The Federal Reserve is set to follow suit with US rates later in the day as inflation cools globally.

 "We have been able to cut interest rates again" after UK annual inflation fell below the BoE's target, the central bank's governor Andrew Bailey said in a statement.